Falklands War: Special forces on Mount Kent

 Meanwhile, 42 Commando prepared to move by helicopter to Mount Kent.
 Unbeknownst to senior British officers, the Argentine generals were determined to tie down the British troops in the Mount Kent area, and on 27 and 28 May they sent transport aircraft loaded with Blowpipe surface-to-air missiles and commandos (602nd Commando Company and 601st National Gendarmerie Special Forces Squadron) to Stanley.
 This operation was known as Autoimpuesta ("Self-imposed").

 For the next week, the SAS and the Mountain and Arctic Warfare Cadre (M&AWC) of 3 Commando Brigade waged intense patrol battles with patrols of the volunteers' 602nd Commando Company under Major Aldo Rico, normally second in Command of the 22nd Mountain Infantry Regiment.
 Throughout 30 May, Royal Air Force Harriers were active over Mount Kent.
-One of them, Harrier XZ963, flown by Squadron Leader Jerry Pook—in responding to a call for help from D Squadron, attacked Mount Kent's eastern lower slopes, which led to its loss through small-arms fire.
+One of them, Harrier XZ963, flown by Squadron Leader Jerry Pook—responding to a call for help from D Squadron—attacked Mount Kent's eastern lower slopes, which led to its loss through small-arms fire.
 Pook was subsequently awarded the Distinguished Flying Cross.

-On 31 May, the M&AWC defeated Argentine Special Forces at the skirmish at Top Malo House.
+On 31 May the M&AWC defeated Argentine Special Forces at the skirmish at Top Malo House.
 A 13-strong Argentine Army Commando detachment (Captain José Vercesi's 1st Assault Section, 602nd Commando Company) found itself trapped in a small shepherd's house at Top Malo.
 The Argentine commandos fired from windows and doorways and then took refuge in a stream bed 200 m from the burning house.
 Completely surrounded, they fought 19 M&AWC marines under Captain Rod Boswell for 45 minutes until, with their ammunition almost exhausted, they elected to surrender.